lsuhadolnik/VSCode-NWRM/README.md

   troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Dynamics WebResource Manager** panel so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
-  Selecting an environment opens a virtual folder using the `d365-nwrm:` scheme where the Web Resources are shown.
+  Selecting an environment opens a virtual folder using the `d365-nwrm:` scheme (for example `d365-nwrm://org.crm.dynamics.com`) where the Web Resources are shown.
   If prompted to trust the folder, choose **Yes** and the resources will load automatically.

 ### Environment Discovery